How long does a hearing evaluation take?

 We can accommodate family members, but only one adult can go into the sound booth with the child or baby being tested.
 If you must bring other children with you to your child’s appointment, please bring another adult to stay with them while you and your child are having the hearing test.

 At Brattleboro Hearing Center, a single hearing aid can cost anywhere from $1100 to $3100, or about $2200 to $6200 per pair.
 That price includes the hearing aids, the fitting of the hearing aids, and three years of service, parts and pieces, and batteries.
 We also have a QuickFit option that costs $400 for a single aid, or $800 for a pair.
 These aids are an older technology, and are fit in a more "off the shelf" method, but they are much better than the "off the shelf" aids you can purchase at your local drugstore or online.

 What makes a hearing aid cost so much?

 There are huge research and development costs, a relatively low volume of sales when compared to other electronic devices, and almost no third party (health insurance) coverage.
 Also keep in mind that when you are purchasing a hearing aid you are not just buying the instrument itself, you are usually buying two instruments!
 And you need to pay to have those devices fit to your hearing loss and your lifestyle needs.
-You can also elect to pre-pay for 5 years of service with our "No Worries" plan.
-This allows unlimited service and supplies (except for batteries) for 5 years.
-You can save some money on the front end by electing to pay for your services as you go.
-In the end, we expect that you'll end up paying a little bit more over time, but it makes the up front cost easier!
+At Brattleboro Hearing Center, you're also paying for 3 years of our expertise and service, and batteries!

 Will I need one or two hearing aids?